andermoran/AngularAdvice/README.md

 				color: green;
 			}
 			```
-			This style sheet takes precedence over the parent's style sheet so "I have a pet named Fido" is green
+			This style sheet takes precedence over the other component's style sheet so "I have a pet named Fido" is green
-- To use view encapsulation, in the parent component you need to import `ViewEncapsulation` with
+- To use view encapsulation, you need to import `ViewEncapsulation` with
 	```typescript
 	import { ViewEncapsulation } from '@angular/core'
 	```